 - Contact prospective employers/supervisors and schedule interviews.
 Take a copy of your application, financial aid award letter, resume an course schedule to your interviews.
 Remember, this is a real job interview, so put your best foot forward!

 - If you are offered and accept a position contact David Reast, Coordinator of Meaningful Work, to schedule an orientation session.
 You must also contact Human Resources to present required identification documents and attend payroll training on our electronic timekeeping system.
 You MUST go through orientation and training before beginning work!

 IMPORTANT NOTICE: The offer of work-study funds in your financial aid award letter does not guarantee a job; it only makes a student eligible to go through the interview process.
 A student must be hired by a supervisor for a specific position to earn the work-study funds.

 FREQUENTLY ASKED QUESTIONS

-How does a student find a work study job on campus?
-To be eligible for these positions, a student must have been awarded work study through the Financial Aid Office.
-The Payroll / Work Study Coordinator then assists the student in locating open positions on campus.
-A work study award does not guarantee the student a job.
+How does a student find a work-study job on campus?
+To be eligible for these positions, a student must have been awarded work-study through the Financial Aid Office.
+The Coordinator of Meaningful Work then assists the student in locating open positions on campus.
+A work -study award does not guarantee the student a job.